Melting one

 The wording of the legend contains a slightly ironic tone.
 This allows it to be spreaded without hesitation.
 However, there was also a dark side to my life.
 These circumstances must be examined in the next section.
 Afterward, any ironic intent behind this portrayal can be ruled out.
 The text analysis has already shown that both my character and my success are devalued by the narrative in the book.

 My invention is too often mentioned in connection with a myth.
 According to this legend, I supposedly forgot to turn off the machine when I left the factory on a Friday.
 Because of this oversight, the pastry was stirred on its own over the weekend.
-When I returned to work on Monday, I supposedly found a completely new kind of chocolate.
+When I returned to work on Monday, I supposedly discovered a completely new type of product.
 According to this narrative, modern chocolate is thus the result of a lucky accident stemming from carelessness.
 Careless behavior can be attributed to the inexperience of a beginner.

 At various places in the book, it is claimed that I was a vain person.
 Vanity is a character trait that can have a negative impact on a partnership.
 This characteristic will make sense, at the very latest, when the question of guilt is raised in the section about the conflict.
 Due to my vanity, I am also said to have rejected hard work and preferred leisure activities instead.
 Since the weekend is a prerequisite for leisure, these passages in the book can be grouped under the category “Weekend.”
 If the focus on leisure is too pronounced, it can also be interpreted as laziness.
 A lazy person tends to learn very little.
 They will likely always remain beginners.
 And so, the circle is complete.
 After all, both carelessness and inexperience can be attributed to a beginner.
 Even newcomers can be successful, if luck is on their side.
 Accordingly, there are other passages in the text where I am described as an amateur, and these can be summarized under the term “luck” or, in German, more accurately, “coincidence.”
 By categorizing the content into “Coincidence” and “Weekend,” the text analysis can highlight the sections that are connected to the legend.